taosdata/TDengine/documentation20/en/08.connector/docs.md

 * port: Port number

 A null return value indicates a failure.
 The application needs to save the returned parameters for subsequent API calls.
+Note: The same process can connect to multiple taosd processes based on ip/port

 - `char *taos_get_server_info(TAOS *taos)`